PRE-ARRIVALS

 What to bring

 There are a some important documents and essential items that every student must bring with them to CATS Cambridge.
-We have created a handy list on this page to help you make sure you have them all.
+We have created a helpful list on this page to make sure you have them all.

 Things students must bring with them